 Most of the sleeping pads on the list are built for 3-season conditions with varying levels of insulation.
 But for the highest R-value of any backpacking pad here, the new Exped Ultra 7R takes the cake at 7.1.
 With a unique design that uses 700-fill goose down as insulation, the Ultra 7R also is a substantial 3.5 inches thick and quite comfortable to sleep on.
 You can't inflate this pad manually, as the moisture from your breath can damage the down fill, but the included waterproof compression sack doubles as a fully functional pump bag.
 For 4-season backpacking, basecamping, and as an expedition mat, the Exped wins out in warmth.

-The new Ultra 7R improves upon Exped’s old DownMat XP 9, with a much lower weight and only small concessions in terms of warmth.
+The newest Ultra 7R improves upon Exped’s old DownMat XP 9, with a much lower weight and only small concessions in terms of warmth.
 However, the Ultra 7R’s 20-denier recycled ripstop polyester is noticeably more fragile (the DownMat used 75D), and the mummy-version of the pad also features a significant taper from the shoulders to the toes.
-Compared to the uber-popular Therm-a-Rest XTherm above, the Ultra 7R is slightly warmer and a full inch thicker, but the tradeoff comes in terms of weight and durability: The XTherm is 6 ounces lighter and has a 70-denier base.
+Compared to the uber-popular Therm-a-Rest XTherm above, the Ultra 7R is slightly warmer and a full inch thicker, but the trade-off comes in terms of weight and durability: The XTherm is 6 ounces lighter and has a 70-denier base.
 In the end, the Therm-a-Rest is a more well-rounded and time-tested offering, but the Exped isn’t far behind and is certainly deserving of a spot on our list.

 See the Exped Ultra 7R